terminalcloud/apps/docs/prestashop.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Finish your installation here", and using the MySQL credentials listed below:
+Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Finish your installation here".
+Use the MySQL credentials listed below:

 - database host: localhost
 - username: root